pkgxdev/pkgx/README.md

 * Be “just works”
     > our users have better things to do than fix us
 * Error messages must be excellent
-    > trust that if it comes to it, our users can fix things provided we help them
+    > trust that if it comes to it, our users can fix things provided we give them a helping hand
 * Be intuitive
     > being clever is good—but don’t be so clever nobody gets it
 * Resist complexity